coffee2code/years-ago-today/readme.txt

 **c2c_years_ago_today-email_cron_time (filter)**

-The 'c2c_years_ago_today-email_cron_time' hook allows you to a custom time of day to email the Years Ago Today email to those who have opted-in to it.
+The 'c2c_years_ago_today-email_cron_time' hook allows you to customize the time of day to email the Years Ago Today email to those who have opted-in to it.
 By default this is "9:00 am".

 Arguments: